TTVDannyg82/Discord-Oofer/README.md

 ## Setup

-Go to Config.json for the setup
+Go to Config.json for the setup.
+Enter your bots token instaed of insert-bot-token-here.
+The prefix is changeable if you like.
+Just replace o! with your wanted prefix

 ## Packages